rfhb/ctrdata/docs/reference/dbFindIdsUniqueTrials.md

 - prefermemberstate:

-  Code of single EU Member State for which records should returned.
-If not available, a record for BE or lacking this, any random Member State's record for the trial will be returned.
-For a list of codes of EU Member States, please see vector `countriesEUCTR`.
-Specifying "3RD" will return the Third Country record of trials, where available.
+  Only relevant for "EUCTR"; a two-letter ISO 3166-1 alpha-2 country code string for a single EU Member State for which records should be returned.
+If not available, records for BE, if neither available, any random Member States' records will be returned.
+For a list of codes of EU Member States, see `ctrdata:::countriesEUCTR`.
+Specifying "3RD" will return the Third Country record of trials, where available in EUCTR.

 - include3rdcountrytrials: